darviarush/perl-aion-sige/lib/Aion/Sige.md

 # COPYRIGHT

-Aion::Sige is copyright © 2023 by Yaroslav O. Kosmina.
+Aion::Sige is copyright (c) 2023 by Yaroslav O. Kosmina.
 Rusland.
 All rights reserved.